The immediate impression the visitor receives upon arrival at Banjar Hot Springs is its otherworldliness.

 Such is the effect of its delicate combination of heat and surrounding kaleidoscopic swirl of flowers in bloom that it propels you from a pool in northern Bali into a secret garden a million miles away from the rest of the world.
 It is, you sense, how living in a bubble would feel.

-In a state of transcendental bliss I dipped my head beneath the water and thought about nearby Lovina.
+In a state of transcendental bliss, I dipped my head beneath the water and thought about nearby Lovina.

 And yet, something was lacking.
 A dusk walk along Kalibukbuk’s beach crystallised Lovina’s apparent malaise.
-After being asked for the 5th time in as many minutes if I had any laundry, I asked a friendly masseuse why she was so desperate for money.
+After being asked for the fifth time in as many minutes if I had any laundry, I asked a friendly masseuse why she was so desperate for money.

 ‘No-one comes here.
-I have no money, my sons have no money,’ she told me.
+I have no money.
+My sons have no money,’ she told me.

 ‘I just figured it was the quiet season.’